J-81/GeneLab_Data_Processing-1/Amplicon/README.md

 ---

-## Select sequencing type for more info:
+## Select a sequencing type for more info:

 * [Illumina](Illumina)
 * [454 and IonTorrent](454-and-IonTorrent)